zcoo/fluss/website/blog/2025-07-23-hands-on-fluss-lakehouse.md

 ---
 slug: hands-on-fluss-lakehouse
-title: "Hands-on Fluss Lakehouse with Paimon S3"
+title: "From Stream to Lake: Hands-On with Fluss Tiering into Paimon on Minio"
 authors: [gyang94]
 toc_max_heading_level: 5
 ---